wngaw/wngaw.github.io/_posts/2020-07-25-sequence-modelling-using-cnn-and-lstm.md

 #### Test

-We will now use the train model to predict values for the test set and evaluate.
+We will now use the trained model to predict values for the test set and evaluate it.

 ```python
 forecast = model_forecast(model_many_to_one,